-The proposals are shown in a series of visualisations [NW-04] but these are small in size, show glimpsed views rather than the full extent of the available view, show a wide angle of view across a small page (>80 degrees) which has the effect of making the landscape and the site appear flattened.
-As such these visualisations should be treated with caution and only used when standing at the locations on site as a visual aid as to which fields will be developed.
-They are somewhat misleading and do not conform with the technical guidance provided by the Landscape Institute [NW-17].
+1.29 The proposals are shown in a series of visualisations [CD1.36] but these show glimpsed views rather than the full extent of the available view, show a very wide angle of view across only part of a page (>80 degrees), used the wrong camera lens and single rather than composite images, which has the effect of making the landscape and the site appear flattened.
+As such these visualisations should be treated with extreme caution and only used when standing at the locations on site as a visual aid as to which fields will be developed.
+They are misleading and do not conform with the technical guidance provided by the Landscape Institute [CD6.12].
+The Rule 6 visualisations are more useful and comply with guidance.